Many a fishing trip has been rescued by having a telescopic rod as a back up.

 And for versatility, our winner was the KastKing Blackhawk II, which comes in 14 different combinations of lengths and actions.
 That covers all types of fishing from trout, pan fish and crappies, right through to bass, walleye and stripers and into larger saltwater fish.

-We chose five quite different models for this review to make sure we have the best of what the category offers covered:
+We chose five quite different collapsible fishing rods for this review to make sure we have the best of what the category offers covered:

 - Kastking Blackhawk II Telescopic Fishing Rod